SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ________

-If you have experience with C, C++ or Objective-C, you may be familiar with the fact that these languages use *pointers* to refer to objects.
+If you have experience with C, C++ or Objective-C, you may be familiar with the fact that these languages use :newTerm:`pointers` to refer to objects.
 Variables, constants and properties that refer to an instance of a reference type are very similar to pointers in C-like languages, but do not use the reference operator (``&``) or dereference operator (``*``)